-In 2021, the Cross Innovation Class enters its third round.
-Interdisciplinary teams, consisting of students from different universities, will again deal with challenges from the practical field of the creative industries.
+In 2021, the Cross Innovation Class will enter its third round.
+Interdisciplinary teams, consisting of students from different universities, will again tackle challenges from the practical area of the creative industries.
 Together with various companies, the project groups work on concrete solutions that combine technology and software with design and sound.
-The main focus for the inter-university student project in the summer semester is ’21 is Smart City & Urban Tech.
+The main topic for the inter-university student project in the summer semester 2021 is Smart City & Urban Tech.

 Creative, innovative, interdisciplinary

-In addition to the opportunity to gain valuable practical experience, the interdisciplinary orientation of the Cross Innovation Class also aims to gain new perspectives.
-At the beginning of the semester, interdisciplinary working groups are formed for this purpose, which are supervised by university lecturers and each of them is dedicated to a practice-related problem.
+In addition to the opportunity to gain valuable practical experience, another aim of the interdisciplinary orientation of the Cross Innovation Class is to gain new perspectives.
+In order to do so, groups of students from different disciplines are formed at the beginning of the semester.
+They are supervised by lecturers and each group focuses on a problem related to real-life issues.
 The goal is the implementation of a concrete product solution, which is developed during the semester in an iterative process.
-On the way there, different work phases, such as brainstorming, prototype development and feedback loops are passed through in order to finally present the project results in a public final event.
+This process involves various phases, such as idea generation, prototype development and feedback loops, before the project results are presented at a final public event.

-Dates and partners for the Cross Innovation Class in summer semester 2021 will be announced shortly.
-If you are interested or have any questions, please send us an E-mail in advance.
+Dates and partners for the Cross Innovation Class in summer semester 2021 will be announced soon.
+If you are interested or have any questions, please send us an e-mail in advance.

-In the winter semester 2018/19, the interdisciplinary student project was held for the first time.
-A total of 27 students from various universities with different faculties – including the University of Applied Sciences Wedel (product design), the Hamburg AMD (fashion & design) and the Leuphana University Lüneburg (cultural studies / digital media & cultural informatics) – took part.
+The interdisciplinary student project was carried out for the first time in the winter semester 2018/19.
+A total of 27 students from various universities with different departments participated – including Wedel University of Applied Sciences (Product Design), Hamburg AMD (Fashion & Design) and Leuphana University Lüneburg (Cultural Studies / Digital Media & Cultural Informatics).

-The three practice partners apetito, HeiMart and the German Shipwreck Rescue Society were won over for the first episode of the Corss Innovation Class and presented their challenges to the students under the motto ‘Smart Products’.
-The Hamburg-based agency BRAWANDRIEKEN Communications GmbH acted as project partner and mentor for the several-month work process.
+The three practical partners apetito, HeiMart and the Deutsche Gesellschaft zur Rettung Schiffbrüchiger were invited to take part in the first episode of the Cross Innovation Class and presented their challenges related to ‘smart products’ to the students.
+The Hamburg-based agency BRAWANDRIEKEN Communications GmbH acted as a project partner and mentor for the process, which lasted several months.

 ” The German society for the rescue of shipwrecked persons (DGzRS) is with its fleet in the North and Baltic Sea in use.
 Its work is financed exclusively by donations and voluntary contributions.
 In order to draw attention to the important tasks of the sea rescue service, the students developed a fully functional prototype of a gaming machine in the design of the sea rescue cruisers.
 By inserting a coin, young people, in particular, are to be made aware of the work of the sea rescue service in a playful way and the willingness to donate is to be encouraged.